 Wongnai gives out restaurant recommendations based on the users’ reviews.
 The reviews are rated from 1-5 stars (one being the worst, five being best) but sometimes judging a restaurant can be a hassle.
 Sometimes users don’t know whether to give a restaurant 4 or 5 stars.
-So we have a couple of ideas and requirement that we want to try out.
+So we have a couple of ideas and requirements that we want to try out.

 - Allow user to post without giving the rating